mircealungu/student-projects/thesis-writing.md

 > __This aspects__ affects not only large projects but also small ones.

+Keep sentences short
+===

+You're not Stephen King.
+Keep your sentences simple if you want to make the text understandable.

+**Please**: Pass your text through the [Hemingway editor](http://www.hemingwayapp.com/) to ensure that you keep your sentences short.
+If they are too long, refactor them by removing useless words, refactoring passive voice into active voice, and ultimately splitting them in smaller sentences.

 **Please**: Have a native English speaker review your text.
 If you can't do that, at least run your text through a grammarly and the Word and spellchecker